lyzadanger/lyza-dot-com/src/proto/index.md

 ```

 The `template.js` plugin already has logic in place to look for `template` and, voila, now `index.md` gets processed with the `post.hbs` template.

+#### Partials

+OK, though, that's not very DRY, is it?
+We have a `post.hbs` and `index.hbs` template that are essentially copies of each other.
+Presumably `index.hbs` will go off in another direction and differ somewhat from `post.hbs` but both share, like, headers and footers and stuff.
+Partials would be nice.

+* `$ npm install --save-dev recursive-readdir`

+Added a `registerPartials` function to the `template` plugin.
+Now we can use a shared header and footer in our initial templates.
+Dried out again for now.
+Later I should expand on this documentation.